-The Celestron 71346 is the perfect pair of binoculars for anyone looking for a gadget that provides clear images, good for use throughout the entire year, and feels comfortable without having to pay a fortune.
+The Celestron 71346 is the perfect pair of binoculars for anyone looking for a gadget that provides clear images, is good for use throughout the entire year, and feels comfortable without having to pay a fortune.

-As I’ve mentioned previously, the fact that many aspects that influence the performance of a pair of binoculars overlap and that some even have inverse relationships makes the process of choosing a solid pair very hard.
+As I’ve mentioned previously, the fact that many aspects that influence the performance of a pair of binoculars overlap and that some even have inverse relationships make the process of choosing a solid pair very hard.
 That’s especially true if you consider all the jargon involved, which could deter people who aren’t well-versed with these gadgets.

 For these reasons, I’ve prepared this comprehensive buying guide that includes all the information you may need and covers all the bugging questions you may have in mind.

 Magnification Power and Size of the Objective Lens

 The magnification power and objective lens size are two numbers that go hand-by-hand but don’t necessarily correlate to one another.

 To illustrate, let’s take the Celestron 71346, for example.
 Its magnification power is 8 x 42mm, which means that the images you look at will appear 8 times bigger than they would to the naked eye, while the size of the objective lens measures 42 millimeters.

 The first part is pretty straightforward, and through the first measurement, you’ll be able to gauge the number of details you’ll be getting.